HomeTrue North Blog

 8. Gimli & the Icelandic Festival of Manitoba

 An annual festival of Icelandic culture is held in Manitoba and is also referred to as Gimli.
-The event spans a few days in early August and includes musicals, culinary delights, works of art, and works by Icelandic performers.
+The event spans a few days in early August and includes musicals, sports events, culinary delights, works of art, and works by Icelandic performers.

 Due to its proximity to Winnipeg and ease of access by car, bus, or flight, it receives a lot of visitors from across the world.
 Enjoy yourself and explore a new place while learning about Iceland's rich cultural legacy at the Icelandic Festival of Manitoba.